General Child Neurology

 When used during surgery, visual-evoked potentials are done through light-emitting diodes that are attached to contact lenses (88).
 Using green or high-intensity lights rather than a red-colored source will decrease the intraoperative dark adaptation.

-As in diagnostic recordings done in the laboratory, the patients receive auditory stimulation delivered by a series of clicks at intensities of 60 to 70 dB hearing level (17).
-Earphones, transducers, or even direct middle ear inserts deliver the sounds (80).
+Methodology of intraoperative BAER.
+As with diagnostic recordings done in the laboratory, the patients receive auditory stimulation delivered by a series of clicks at intensities of 60 to 70 dB hearing level (14).
+Earphones, transducers, or even direct middle ear inserts deliver the sounds (81).
 The signals from many stimuli are averaged due to the low amplitude of each individual auditory-evoked response, which is often less than 0.1 µv.
-The recording can be done on the scalp in the nonoperative brainstem auditory-evoked potentials or directly from the acoustic nerve with special cotton wick electrodes (69).
+The recording can be done on the scalp in the nonoperative brainstem auditory-evoked potentials or directly from the acoustic nerve with special cotton wick electrodes (76).
 The scalp electrodes are placed on both ears or mastoids, and vertex, and ground.
-A contralateral (to the side of stimulus) ear-mastoid to vertex montage can help differentiate the wave form IV and V peaks that may be fused in the ipsilateral channel.
+A contralateral (to the side of stimulus) ear-mastoid to vertex montage can help differentiate the waveform IV and V peaks that may be fused in the ipsilateral channel.
 The signal phase (rarefaction, condensation, or mixed) should be chosen to maximize brainstem auditory-evoked potential wave forms.
-The American Clinical Neurophysiology Society Committee on Guidelines for Intraoperative Monitoring of Sensory-Evoked Potentials (02) suggests using click frequencies between 5 and 50 per second.
-Higher frequencies allow for faster results, which are important in the operating room setting.
-Nonetheless, signal frequency equal to or higher than 30 clicks per second may produce degradation of the wave forms (20).
-Using click frequencies that are not multiples of 60 (ie, 11.3 clicks per second) may prevent time-locked summation effects from 60-Hz artifacts generated by multiple electrical devices used in the operating room (69).
-Overall, the goal should be the identification of the most important components of the brainstem auditory-evoked potentials, namely wave I and wave V, in the shortest time possible (17).

-Wave I: | Distal acoustic nerve |
+Wave I | Distal acoustic nerve |

 Wave | Age (to reach adult latency range) |